All Sections

 In your folder What it is

-index/Your actual website — the home page and every other page (about, contact, privacy, terms).
+index/Your actual website — the two landing pages (Home + Cash Offer) and every other page (about, contact, privacy, terms).
 This is what visitors see.

-functions/submit.jsThe behind-the-scenes code that handles your contact form: saves the lead, sends it to your CRM, and emails you if anything fails.
+functions/submit.jsThe behind-the-scenes code that handles your lead form: sends the lead to your CRM, saves a backup copy if you turned that on, and emails you if a delivery fails.
 Don't edit this by hand.

 CLAUDE.mdThe instruction sheet your AI assistant reads automatically.
 It already knows how to edit and publish your specific site.

-START HERE.mdA written copy of this same guide, kept inside your folder for reference.
+START HERE - Setup and Workflow.mdA written copy of this same guide, kept inside your folder for reference.

 Download

-Download the folder, then open it in VS Code (Step 5 below).
+Download the zip, unzip it (double-click), then open the your-website folder in VS Code (Step 5 below).
 It includes everything listed above plus a SETUP checklist Claude can fill in for you.

 2. Which tool to use